LightningStrike83/Singer_Dan_Project3/README.md

 ## History

-02/05/22- Created the repo, added initial stylings, demonstrated knowledge
+02/05/22- Created the repo, added initial stylings, added in boxes to specifications

 ## Credits